StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-Using-The-Gdb-Python-API-For-Tui-Windows-Part-1.md

     return HelloWindow(tui)
 ```

-You can get the complete code from the git hub repository.
+You can get the complete code from my {git hub repository}[https://github.com/StevenLwcz/gdb-python-blog].
 Now is time to give it a go in gdb.

 ```
 $ gdb -q